-Pursuant to regulation 34(2) (e) of the Securities Exchange Board of India (Listing Obligations & Disclosure requirements) Regulation, 2015 the Board of Directors are hereby presenting the Management Discussion and Analysis report.
+Pursuant to regulation 34(2) (e) of the Securities Exchange Board of India (Listing Obligations & Disclosure requirements) Regulation,2015 the Board of Directors are pleased to present the Management Discussion and Analysis report for the financial year ended March 31, 2025.

 1. BUSINESS OVERVIEW

-The Company opened its first store in Bhopal, Madhya Pradesh in January 2015.
-As of March 31, 2024, the company operates 63stores in the cities of Madhya Pradesh.
+As of March 31, 2025, the company operates in the cities of Madhya Pradesh.
 The Company expects more contribution from smaller cities to grow rapidly as Company is focusing on smaller cities with Franchise Model.
-We open new stores using a cluster approach on the basis of adjacencies and focusing on an efficient supply chain, targeting densely-populated residential areas with a majority of middle and aspiring upper-middle class consumers.

 2. INDUSTRY STRUCTURE AND DEVELOPMENTS